 The number of required activities depends on whether the group or individual is considered “patient facing” or “non-patient facing.”
 If an individual or group practice has billed more than 100 patient facing encounter codes in the past year, they will be considered patient facing.
 CMS has released the list of all patient facing encounter codes to help physicians determine their status.
 For more information, see ACR’s Patient Facing Clarification write-up.

-Patient facing clinicians will be required to attest to either two high-weighted Improvement Activities or four medium-weighted activities, while non-patient facing clinicians, groups of fewer than 15 participants and those in rural or health professional shortage areas will only have to attest to one high-weighted activity or two medium-weighted activities.
+Patient facing clinicians are required to attest to either two high-weighted Improvement Activities or four medium-weighted activities, while non-patient facing clinicians, groups of fewer than 15 participants and those in rural or health professional shortage areas only have to attest to one high-weighted activity or two medium-weighted activities.